Visual Planning: Let's Think Only with Images: Limitations and future work

 \section{Limitations and future work}

 In this work, we focus exclusively on Large Vision Model (LVM) to investigate visual planning capabilities by eliminating language as a confounding factor \textit{for research purposes}.
-As such, this choice constraints the model size to 3B as the only available size of LVM, and excludes recently released native multimodal models capable of generating multimodal outputs \citep{chern2024anole, wu2024liquid}.
-However, we argue that the visual planning paradigm can be extended to broader multimodal generation models for use in more diverse tasks, combined with more modalities as long as they support image generation.
+As such, this choice constraints the model size to 7B as the only available size of LVM, and excludes recently released native multimodal models capable of generating multimodal outputs \citep{chern2024anole, wu2024liquid}.
+However, we argue that the visual planning paradigm can be extended to broader multimodal generation models for use in more diverse tasks, combined with more modalities, as long as they support image generation.

 Additionally, explicitly generating images introduces computational overhead during inference compared to a textual response.
-However, we argue that language-based reasoning, especially for thinking models \citep{gemini2025thinking}, can be equally or more time-consuming.
+However, we argue that language-based reasoning performs worse than visual planning and can be equally or even more time-consuming, especially for thinking models \citep{gemini2025thinking}.
 In our demonstration, Gemini generated over 7,000 thinking tokens yet failed to provide the correct answer in the end.
 The computation overhead introduced by image generation can be alleviated through more compact image representations using fewer tokens \citep{choudhury2024don}, which we advocate for future research.

-Another limitation in this work lies in the implementation of state-action parsing function.
+Another limitation in this work lies in the implementation of dynamics interpreter.
 For simplicity, we adopt the rule-based approach that compares pixel-wise features between the current state and the previous state (details in Appendix \ref{appsubsec:rewardimplementation}).
-While effective in our controlled setup, this method limits generalizability to broader task settings.
-Nevertheless, we argue that the core idea is extensible and could be supported by well-established computer vision techniques such as segmentation \citep{ravi2024sam}, contour detection \citep{Linsley*2020Recurrent} and etc. We encourage future research to explore more robust and scalable designs for visual state-action parsing to advance visual planning systems.
+While effective in our controlled setup, broader task settings involving more complex visual structures are yet to be explored.
+Nevertheless, we argue that the underlying reward formulation remains extensible, but the primary challenge lies in defining reliable progress signals as visual transitions become more complex.
+Such signals could be supported by either dynamic models that elicit actions from pairs of images (e.g. segmentation \citep{ravi2024sam} or contour detection \citep{Linsley*2020Recurrent}) or a holistic neural model (e.g. Gemini \citep{gemini2025thinking} or a learned reward model) that directly judges whether the transitions are valid without explicitly inferring actions.
+Alternatively, trajectory-level rollouts with final success feedback could be leveraged to identify actions that contribute to progress toward successful outcomes, eliminating the requirement for an explicit dynamics interpreter.
+We encourage future research to explore more robust and scalable designs for interpreting visual transitions to advance visual planning systems.